 As a concept, balance is tricky.
 You can’t possibly dedicate equal amounts of time to all of your priorities.
 Instead, Levy likes to think of it as “school/work/life sanity.”

-• A state of satisfaction and engagement in meaningful areas of your life.
+• A state of satisfaction and engagement

-• The ability to cope effectively with challenges in specific areas of your life so they don’t interfere with or inhibit engagement with others.
+• The ability to cope effectively with challenges in specific areas of your life so they don’t interfere with or inhibit engagement with others

 If you can find that healthy balance, you’re more likely to experience: